Spans and simplicial families

-I thank Matias de Hoyo for several fruithful conversations on the coskeleton construction.
+I thank Matias de Hoyo for several fruitful conversations on the coskeleton construction.

-Throughout this paper $\cc{S} = Sets$ denotes the topos of sets.
-However, we argue in a way that should be valid if $\cc{S}$ is an arbitrary Grothendieck topos, but let the interested reader to verify this.
+Throughout this paper $\cc{S} = Sets$ denotes the topos of sets, and \emph{topos} means Grothendieck topos $\cc{E} \mr{\gamma} \cc{S}$.
+We argue in a way that should be valid if $\cc{S}$ is an arbitrary topos, but since we do not use \emph{change of base}, we let the interested reader verify this.